MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/arraysplitfunction.md

 ---
 title: array_split() - Azure Data Explorer
-description: Learn how to use the array_split() function to split an array to multiple arrays in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the array_split() function to split an array into multiple arrays. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022